- Combination Inhaler

 What is Seretide?

-Seretide is a long-acting bronchodilator which helps the airways in the lungs to stay open.
-It contains two active ingredients, salmeterol and fluticasone propionate.
+Seretide is a long-acting beta2-agonist bronchodilator (LABA) which helps the airways in the lungs to stay open.
+It contains two active ingredients, salmeterol, and fluticasone propionate, it is classed as a steroid inhaler.

 Seretide is an inhaler that makes it easier for air to go in and out of your lungs.
 The effects of this inhaler last for 12 hours at a time.